How to Get More Visitors to Your Site Using Google!

 The second competing page for keyword # 2 has 10 backlinks.

-Let’s say that the quality of those backlinks was low…meaning that they weren’t coming from popular sites and pages (ie. pages with authority).
+Let’s say that the quality of those backlinks was low…meaning that they weren’t coming from popular, relevant pages.

 Looking at this, you would go after the low hanging fruit, the page that only had 10 backlinks.
 This would mean that you would possibly need 10 or more backlinks to outrank that competing page.